'Red cards not the way to fix high-tackle issue'

 I don't necessarily agree.
 For me, one of the best Six Nations games we've ever seen would have been ruined by Atonio's dismissal.

-Yes, a red card probably would have been the right decision, but why should the whole spectacle suffer and over 50,000 people who shelled out over 100 euro (£88) for a ticket be left short-changed as a result of one player's stupidity?
+Yes, a red card probably would have been the right decision, but why should the whole spectacle suffer and 50,000-plus fans who shelled out more than 100 euros (£88) for a ticket be left short-changed as a result of one player's stupidity?

 Look, rugby needs to sort out high tackles and concussion, but this is a spectator sport and I'm not convinced handing out red cards for these types of incidents is the way to do it.